-Intraspecific trait variation ('ITV') is ubiquitous in nature.
-Variation among individuals of the same species arises through a combination of underlying genetic/epigenetic variation (e.g. variation in genotypes that may arise via mutation, selection and genetic drift), and phenotypic plasticity (i.e. where environmental factors influence trait expression, where both the factor driving the response and the response itself may vary at an individual level (Dewitt and Scheiner 2004).
-Thus, individual phenotypic traits fall along spectra of heritability and plasticity (Lynch and Walsh 1998, Bolnick et al. 2003).
-Phenotypic variation within species can occur at magnitudes comparable to variation between species, and can have comparable effects on ecological processes, community composition and species richness (Des Roches et al. 2018).
-Trait differences can also be linked to intraspecific task specialisation and niche differentiation among individuals (Dall et al. 2012), i.e. the 'individualised niche' (Müller et al. 2020).
+Intraspecific trait variation ('ITV') is ubiquitous.
+Variation among individuals within a species arises through a combination of underlying genetic/epigenetic variation (e.g. via mutation, selection and genetic drift), and phenotypic plasticity (i.e. environmental effects on trait expression, where both the environmental factor driving the response and the response itself may vary at an individual level, Dewitt and Scheiner 2004).
+Thus, an individual's phenotypic traits fall along spectra of heritability and plasticity (Lynch and Walsh 1998, Bolnick et al. 2003).
+Individual trait differences can be linked to intraspecific task specialisation and niche differentiation (Dall et al. 2012), i.e. the 'individualised niche' (Müller et al. 2020).
 The level of ITV in a population can influence the outcome of ecological interactions via multiple mechanisms (Bolnick et al. 2011).
 For example, through nonlinear averaging, the realised strength of an interaction in the presence of variation may differ from the strength predicted based on the mean trait (Jensen's inequality, Jensen 1906).
 Similarly, different responses of individuals to environmental fluctuations buffer population dynamics against strong environmental stochasticity (the portfolio effect, Tilman et al. 1998).
 ITV can have direct ecological consequences that are independent of trait heritability, and also more long-term implications for eco-evolutionary dynamics (Bolnick et al. 2011).
 Theoretical studies of ITV effects of ecological interactions have previously explored how ITV can alter the strength and stability of an interaction (see Moran et al. 2017).
 For example, ITV can determine the superior competitor in an interspecific competitive interaction, and may promote or hinder species coexistence (Hart et al. 2016, Uriarte and Menge 2018, Milles et al. 2020).
 However, in these models it is often assumed that, no matter what the level of variation is, the interaction stays competitive.